Faculty Support

 Online education brings higher education to rural communities and areas with limited access to transportation and technology.
 Its flexibility creates a pathway for students to attend school while meeting other important commitments such as work and family care.
 The flexibility also allows students to decide when and where learning takes place while commuting less saves them money.

-In the Fall 2023 semester, 491 UNM faculty provided instruction in 1,136 online course sections, with 24,830 students enrolled.
-The online student headcount was 12,224, or 64% of the Main Campus population, and of that group, 3,435 students attended exclusively online.
+In the Spring 2024 semester, 506 UNM faculty provided instruction in 1,106 online course sections, with 24,2790 students enrolled.
+The online student headcount was 11,832, or 66% of the Main Campus population, and of that group, 3,299 students attended exclusively online.

 Online Programs and Course Types